 - Vit D (increases glutathione in the brain)

-Although these lists are daunting, it’s far better to be educated about the dangers in your animal’s environment, food, home, etc. If you’d like to learn more, check out my MINI COURSE WILD BITE FLUSH THOSE TOXINS GOOD BYE!
-And check out my DETOX PROTOCOL for anyone in the family.
+Although these lists are daunting, it’s far better to be educated about the dangers in your animal’s environment, food, home, etc. If you’d like to learn more, check out my HOW TO DETOX YOUR PET course.